 A: Yes, we encourage people to stay up to date with Windows updates.
 This has no effect on our software.

-Q: Can I use Windows Active Directory permissions on the cache drive?
+Q: Can I use Windows Active Directory permissions on the logical drive under XenData control?